 Let’s go back to the start, It’s 2017 and I’m catching up with Ciara an old workmate who has changed employers, nothing unusual really, as we would often catch up for a cuppa and chat about work, trail running and life in general.
 However, on this occasion, we revisit another favorite topic, business innovation and a book called the lean start up.
 What sort of business would we start if we dared to dream?
 After spending some time pivoting from an idea in the energy industry, we land on the tourism industry as a way for us to share a common passion for Tasmania’s wild places and to step away from corporate culture.
 Using some design thinking tools like lotus blossum, we generated heaps of ideas and came up with some real gold.
 Lot’s of which is soo good I can’t share, as its part of the grand plan.

 Following some market research we land on a guided day walk business on kunanyi / Mt Wellington.
-We discover that it is the third most popular destination is Tasmania and that almost all tourists plan to do some forming of hiking / bushwalking, with day walking the fasted growing segment.
+We discover that it is the third most popular destination is Tasmania and that almost all tourists plan to do some form of hiking / bushwalking, with day walking the fasted growing segment.
 People are travelling to seek out natural and cultural experiences, slowing down and reconnecting.
 I’m reminded of the 1901 quote from John Muir the Scottish-American naturalist, more better known as the “Father of the National Parks”, which resonates through the ages with such relevance for today “Thousands of tired, nerve-shaken, over-civilized people are beginning to find out that going to the mountains is going home; that wildness is a necessity; and that mountain parks and reservations are useful not only as fountains of timber and irrigating rivers, but as fountains of life.”

 Our values guide our decisions, and comprise 5 Gs:

 Putting our skills in business strategy, sustainability, guiding and natural resource management to use we developed all the boring procedures and back office processes and submitted our permits.
-Ciara and I discovered that our strengths and weaknesses interlock well, we constantly bounce ideas off each other and she is the natural CFO while I’m forever networking.

 Our good friends from the awarding winning business Wild Pedder helped out massively, sharing lots of industry insight and procedural advice.
 And put us on to other key industry sources such as Destination Southern Tasmania many of you know as Hobart and Beyond.
 We have discovered that the tourism industry is super friendly down here.
 There is a genuine push towards helping each other, whether it be with information, contacts or advice.
 It has been a joy to become part of this fabric.